Aetherinox/csf-firewall/docs/docs/install/traefik.md

 Generating an SSL certificate for a purchased domain is extremely simple, and you have a few options:

-1. You can create a [Cloudflare](https://cloudflare.com) account, link your domain with Cloudflare, and get a free SSL certificate
+1. Create a [Cloudflare](https://cloudflare.com) account, link your domain with Cloudflare, and get a free SSL certificate
-2. Your domain name may include a free 1-year SSL certificate
+2. Your purchased domain name may include a free 1-year SSL certificate (check with your domain registrar).
-3. When you set up your domain to run with Traefik, there are settings which allow you to have Traefik automatically generate an SSL certificate free of charge.
+3. When you set up your domain to run with Traefik, there are settings which allow you to have Traefik automatically generate an SSL certificate free of charge through [Let's Encrypt](https://doc.traefik.io/traefik/reference/install-configuration/tls/certificate-resolvers/acme/).
+4. Generate a free SSL certificate using [certbot](https://certbot.eff.org/instructions)

 <br />
 <br />